-As discussed in Note 1, the financial statements present only the Water & Wastewater Department and do not purport to, and do not, present fairly the financial position of the City of Decatur, Arkansas as of December 31, 2023 and 2022, the changes in its financial position, or, where applicable, its cash flow for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+As discussed in Note 1, the financial statements present only the Water & Wastewater Department and do not purport to, and do not, present fairly the financial position of the City of Decatur, Arkansas as of December 31, 2024 and 2023, the changes in its financial position, or, where applicable, its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
 Our opinion is not modified with respect to this matter.